Salesforce Connector for SQL Server

 • Consume real-time Salesforce data in SQL Server

-• Consume realtime Salesforce API data in SQL Server
+• Consume real-time Salesforce API data in SQL Server

 • Salesforce ODBC Driver | ODBC Driver for Salesforce | ODBC Salesforce Driver | SSIS Salesforce Source | SSIS Salesforce Destination